CypherpunkArmory/UserLAnd/README.md

 But, you can do so much more than that...your phone is not just a play thing anymore.

 This app is fully open source.
 You can find our code and file issues [here](https://github.com/CypherpunkArmory/UserLAnd/).

+The assets that UserLAnd depends on and the scripts that build them are contained in other repositores.
+For example, the assets that are used for any distro or application are found at https://github.com/CypherpunkArmory/UserLAnd-Assets-Support .
+For any specific distro or application, they are found at https://github.com/CypherpunkArmory/UserLAnd-Assets-DISTRO_OR_APP_NAME ( ie https://github.com/CypherpunkArmory/UserLAnd-Assets-Debian )